 A comprehensive and interactive source of reliable information on the state of Colorado, organized around six themes–origins, diversity, community, ecology, political economy, and place.
-By September 30, 2016, the Colorado Encyclopedia will include 500 entries, approximately 25 percent of which will be available at 4th-, 8th-, and 10th-grade reading levels and include Annotated Resource Sets for educators.
+The Colorado Encyclopedia features over 700 entries, approximately 25 percent of which are available at 4th-, 8th-, and 10th-grade reading levels and include Annotated Resource Sets for educators.

 Colorado Encyclopedia is funded in part by a grant from the National Endowment for the Humanities.
 Any views, findings, conclusions, or recommendations expressed on this site do not necessarily represent those of the National Endowment for the Humanities and by a History Colorado State Historical Fund grant.
 The content and opinions contained herein do not necessarily reflect the views or policies of History Colorado.